MALuten/L-Band-Decoders/METEOR MSU-MR Decoder/README.md

 This program takes MSU-MR frames from the METEOR Demuxer and makes an image...
 Very basic for now!
 Only outputs rgb composite...

-Usage : `./METEOR-MSU-MR-Decoder msumrframes.bin output.png`
+Usage : `./METEOR-MSU-MR-Decoder -i msumrframes.bin -o output.png`